s-r-hama/SRE-Instrumentation/README.md

 ### Goal

-The goal is to integrate Prometheus metrics into the Storage API and visualize them using Grafana.
+The goal is to integrate Prometheus metrics into the Storage API and visualize them using Grafana. **Storage API** this service implements a simple in-memory Storage API for putting, getting, and deleting binary data.

 ---